omnis-org/omnis-client/README.md

 {
     "server" : {
-        "timeout" : 5,                  # Max time before stop send informations "server_ip" : "127.0.0.1",      # The IP address of the omnis server service
-        "server_port" : 4320,           # The port of the omnis server service
-        "tls": true,                    # Is TLS activated ?
+        "timeout" : 5,                  # Max time before stop send informations "serverIp" : "127.0.0.1",      # The IP address of the omnis server service "serverPort" : 4320,           # The port of the omnis server service "tls": true,                    # Is TLS activated ?
-        "insecure_skip_verify": false   # Check if certificate is valid },
+        "insecureSkipVerify": false   # Check if certificate is valid },
     "client" : {
-        "location" : "Paris",           # The location of the client (physical place) "perimeter" : "Network1",       # The perimeter of the client (virtual place) "send_time" : 60                # The time between each sending of information }
+        "location" : "Paris",           # The location of the client (physical place) "perimeter" : "Network1",       # The perimeter of the client (virtual place) "sendTime" : 60                # The time between each sending of information }

 }